apache/flink/docs/content/docs/dev/table/concepts/time_attributes.md

 The event time attribute is defined using a `WATERMARK` statement in `CREATE` table DDL.
 A watermark statement defines a watermark generation expression on an existing event time field, which marks the event time field as the event time attribute.
 Please see [CREATE TABLE DDL]({{< ref "docs/dev/table/sql/create" >}}#create-table) for more information about watermark statement and watermark strategies.

+Flink supports defining event time attribute on TIMESTAMP column and TIMESTAMP_LTZ column.
+If the data source contains timestamp literal, it's recommended to defining event time attribute on TIMESTAMP column:
 ```sql

 CREATE TABLE user_actions (